Skip site navigation (1)Skip section navigation (2)

 endif()

-In contrast, CMake treats the configuration type case-insensitively
+In contrast, CMake treats the configuration type case-insensitively when

-configuration.
-For example, the $<CONFIG:Debug> generator expression
+tion.
+For example, the $<CONFIG:Debug> generator expression will evaluate

-BUG, debug or even DeBuG.
-Therefore, you can specify configuration
+DeBuG.
+Therefore, you can specify configuration types in CMAKE_BUILD_TYPE

-the next section).
-If you must test the value in string comparisons,
+though there are strong conventions (see the next section).
+If you must

-always convert the value to upper or lowercase first and adjust the
+test the value in string comparisons, always convert the value to upper or

 Default And Custom Configurations